-These short-term loans are loan agreements which carry interest of MLR - 2.00% per annum and promissory notes which carry interest of 3.5% to 4.5% per annum.
+These short-term loans are loan agreements which carry interest of MLR - 2.00% per annum and promissory notes which carry interest of 3.5% per annum.
 These loans are unsecured.
-The loans are repayable in April 2023 to December 2023.
+The loans are repayable in January 2024 to December 2024.
 Movements in the balance of the loans during the period were as follow:

-Consolidated finan cial statements
+Consolidated financial statements

-Balance as at Balance as at
+Balance as at D ie year Balance as at

-1 January 2022 Increase Decrease 31 December 2022
+1 January 2023 Increase Decrease 31 December 2023

 Short-term loans

-Related parties 82,500 :-: 82,500
+Related parties 82,500 102,500 185,000